 What content and topics they like.
 What they share with their friends.
 Where they go, and when they do things.
 And, what brands they follow and buy.

-But speak to marketers from different generations, and you get very different views on the value of social media for marketing.
+But speak to marketers from different generations, and you get very different views what social media means for marketing.

 Marketing Generation - Boomers

 The ‘Boomer’ marketing generation generally scowl miserably and shake their heads wearily when you ask them about social media.

-What’s the world coming to, they ask, when people post pictures of what they’re having for dinner?
+What’s the world coming to, they ask, when people post pictures of their dinner?
 Why are people so interested in cat and dog videos?
-Isn’t it all a bit shallow and meaningless?
-Where’s the purpose and the value?
+Isn’t it all a bit shallow?
+A bit meaningless?
+Where’s the purpose?
+The value?
+What’s the point?

 Marketing life was simpler